-Both infections can cause no symptoms (asymptomatic) or include mild to severe symptoms.
-Flu symptoms show up about 1 to 4 days after being exposed to a sick person.
-COVID-19 symptoms appear about 2 to 14 days after being exposed to someone who is sick, but symptoms can appear 2 to 14 days after infection.
+Generally, however, flu symptoms show up about 1 to 4 days after being exposed to a sick person.
+Typically, a person experiences COVID-19 symptoms about 5 days after being exposed to someone who is sick, but symptoms can appear 2 to 14 days after infection.

 Common symptoms of BOTH Influenza and COVID-19

 Fever or feeling feverish/having chills